 Malcolm Butler Will Conquer Again

 The Patriots may have stopped believing in him.
 But he never stopped believing in himself.
 Now, the chip on his shoulder has caught on in Tennessee.
-Part 1 of Vs. Everybody—B/R's look at the guys taking on the whole NFL this season.September 4, 2018
+Part 1 of Vs. Everybody—B/R Mag's look at the guys taking on the whole NFL this season.September 4, 2018

 Down South in Vicksburg, Mississippi, the humidity sticks to your skin like goo, the nearest Dunkin' Donuts is 50 miles away, country music dominates the FM dial and the hyperbole borders on biblical.
 Here in Malcolm Butler's hometown, he is beyond revered.
 A godsend.
 David slaying Goliath.